-(93%) for State and local fugitives cleared with an arrest.
-By contrast, most non-felony warrants (81%) were dismissed by the court or returned unexecuted.
+and an additional 17% cleared when a detainer was lodged against a fugitive already in custody elsewhere.
+Similarly, most warrants (94%) for State and local fugitives cleared with an arrest.
+By contrast, most nonfelony warrants (73%) were dismissed by the court or returned unexecuted.

-Warrants that cleared in 2003 typically cleared within one month of warrant initiation - the median time to warrant clearance was 22 days and most (85%) cleared within one year (figure 1.4).
+Warrants that cleared in 2004 typically cleared within 1 month of warrant initiation - the median time to warrant clearance was 20 days and most (87%) cleared within 1 year (figure 1.4).
 Again, there were important differences across warrant types.
 More serious fugitives tended to be apprehended within weeks, while warrants for less serious fugitives remained on the books for much longer.
-The median time from warrant initiation to clearance was 11 days for Federal felony warrants.
-28 days for State and local warrants, and one year (370 days) for Federal non-felony warrants.
+The median time from warrant initiation to clearance was 11 days for Federal felony warrants, 28 days for State and local warrants, and over 8 months (245 days) for Federal nonfelony warrants.

 Figure 1.5.
-Time from warrant initiation to closing, by warrant type, October 1, 2002- September 30, 2003
+Time from warrant initiation to closing, by warrant type, October 1, 2003 - September 30, 2004